Phonics and early reading

 Democracy:

 Pupils have their voices heard through our School Council, Pupil Committees and Pupil Voice interviews.
-The process of pupil voting for the School Council contributes to the elections of Head boy, Head girl and School Council representatives.
+The process of pupil voting for the School Council contributes to the elections of School Council representatives.

 British Value in action: We help to make decisions that improve our school